AdaCore/spark2014/docs/ug/en/appendix/implementation_defined_pragmas.rst

 is in |SPARK|.

-A SPARK_Mode pragma or aspect specification shall only apply to a (section of a) library-level package, generic package, subprogram, or generic subprogram.
-If a generic unit contains a SPARK_Mode pragma or aspect specification, then this rule also applies to the corresponding pragma or aspect specification which implicitly occurs within any instance of the generic unit.
-Except in one case described later in this section, this means that instances of such a generic shall only be declared at library level.
+A SPARK_Mode pragma or aspect specification shall only apply to a (section of a) package, generic package, subprogram, or generic subprogram.

+A SPARK_Mode of On shall only apply to a (section of a) library-level entity, except for the case of SPARK_Mode specifications occurring within generic instances.
+A SPARK_Mode of On applying to a non-library-level entity within a generic instance has no effect.

 The SPARK_Mode aspect value of an arbitrary section of an arbitrary Ada entity or construct is then defined to be the following value